photographer Eitan Simanor

 Bangladesh is one of the poorest countries in the world.
 Dakka, its capital city, is vastly overcrowded and struggles with an array of serious issues.

-Yet travelling across Bangladesh is an amazing lesson in human resilience.
-The people are great and there are even some rewarding surprises on the way!
+Travelling across Bangladesh is an amazing lesson in human resilience.
+The people are great and there are some rewarding surprises on the way!

 India, with 1.4 Billion inhabitants, is the second-most populous country in the world and the most populous democracy.
 It is vast and incredibly varied (some 447 languages are spoken in India!).